metaopt/torchopt/docs/source/optimizer/optim.rst

 Apply Parameter Updates
 -----------------------

-TorchOpt offers Functional API by passing gradients and optimizers states to the optimizer function to apply updates.
+TorchOpt offers functional API by passing gradients and optimizer states to the optimizer function to apply updates.

 .. autosummary::

     torchopt.apply_updates

-Here is an example of functional optimization coupled with ``functorch``:
+Here is an example of functional optimization coupled with |functorch|_:

 .. code-block:: python